anyacha/datasciencecoursera/03_GettingData/CodeBook.md

 * subject_id: 30 deidentified volunteers
 * activity_label: 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
-* variable: a list of measurements that deal with the mean and standard deviation of captured measurements
+* variable: a list of measurements that deal with the mean and standard deviation of captured measurements.
+I.e. tBodyAcc.mean.X; tBodyAcc.std.Y
 * variableAverage: aggregated mean of each variable (as specified above) by each subject and each activity.
+Units: measurements are normalized and bounded within [-1,1], same applies to their means.